ceyhunsen/atmega328p-hal-driver/README.md

 ## Usage

-You can choose add this repo as a submodule to your project as a whole and link with your project using provided `CMakeLists.txt` file:
+You can choose to add this repo as a submodule to your project as a whole and link to your project using the provided `CMakeLists.txt` file:

 ```cmake
 # Add ATmega328P HAL driver as a subdirectory.